 3) Check in with your College Adviser after you have received midterm grades.

-4) Attend a College of Letters & Science Save Your Semester Workshop on:
+4) Attend a College of Letters & Science Save Your Semester Workshop.
+See our events page for more details.

 Note: official grades are not posted until several weeks after the close of the semester, and consequently there is a delay in letting you know if you have cleared probation.
 To determine your status as soon as possible, ask your instructors for final grades.